How to Cancel a Renters Insurance Policy

 If you're canceling because you got a roommate

 Having a roommate doesn't mean you should cancel your renters insurance policy.
-In fact, it can be advantageous to share.
-You can explore the option of adding your roommate to your existing policy and sharing renters insurance, ensuring you both have the protection you need.
+You can explore the option of adding your roommate to your existing policy and sharing renters insurance.
+This can be advantageous since you both will have the protection you need.

 homeInsurance icon